Delta Airlines x Looptworks: The Delta Upcycle Project

 One of the largest, single company textile diversion programs in US history to date, thanks to this program 350,000 lbs. of retired textiles have been diverted from landfills (where they would decompose and release harmful methane gas into the atmosphere).
 Scroll down to learn how the Delta Upcycle Project came to be.

-The Delta Upcycle Project
+The Story of the Delta Upcycle Project

 Earlier this year, Delta undertook a company-wide uniform refresh, a decision that came with a dilemma.
 What do you do with the retired uniforms?
 In fact, what do you do with thousands of pounds of them?